 Full-time faculty librarians have primary responsibility for selecting and maintaining library materials.
 In addition, a librarian serves on the Curriculum Committee and reviews all new and modified courses — in all modalities — for needed materials.
 This process is formalized on the curriculum proposal document, which includes a section where faculty identify library materials and services necessary to support the course.
 (Curriculum - New/Revised Course Submission) A librarian also serves on the Distance Education Committee, helping to ensure library materials and services meet the needs of online students and faculty.

 The Collection Development librarian and other librarians working with their liaison areas ensure faculty from throughout the college provide input into the collection development process.
-Library Liaison Webpage Embedded librarians work closely with classroom faculty to ensure student needs are met.
+Library Liaison Webpage – link broken) Embedded librarians work closely with classroom faculty to ensure student needs are met.
 (Library - Faculty Services) Faculty, staff and students are also encouraged to submit requests for library materials through a form available on the L & LC’s website.
 (Library - Materials Purchase Request Form)

 A full-time librarian is responsible for maintaining the Library & Learning Center website and ensuring the layout, research guides and other linked resources are compiled and displayed in a pedagogically sound manner.
 In addition, a faculty member from the Literature & Language Arts division is responsible for the Writing Center (a sub-area of the Learning Center) website.
 This page includes links to handouts and other resources to help students improve their writing.
 (Library & Learning Center - Writing Center Website)